malyabee/IaC/README.md

 IaaC - Infrastructure as a code

 IaaC project : anisble_lab
+ The main aim of this project is to provide a sigle Vagrant file to set up multi node virtual envirnment to learn ansible or devleop ansible palybooks.

-Iaac/ansible_lab/Vagrantfile  :  will start 3 vms and install required pacakges for ansible environment.
+Iaac/ansible_lab/Vagrantfile  :  will start 3 centos/7 vms and install required pacakges for ansible environment.

 you can use this environment to build ansible playbooks.